getesper/invisi3d/README.md

 ## Acknowledgments

-Without the great works from previous researchers, this project would not have been possible.
+Without the great works from various researchers at Oxford, University of Liverpool, and this would not have been completed.
 Thank you!
-Our code for the depth completion network heavily borrows from [ZoeDepth](https://github.com/isl-org/ZoeDepth).
+The code for the depth completion network heavily borrows from [ZoeDepth](https://github.com/isl-org/ZoeDepth).
 We utilize [PyTorch3D](https://pytorch3d.org) in our 3D scene generation pipeline.